ZeusVS/dotfiles/README.md

     * Binstall rg
     * Binstall bat

-For a non-vm machine (these are only for a complete desktop experience):
+For a complete desktop experience on a non vm/vps you will need some extra programs installed:

 * alacritty
 * eww
 * i3